fordsfords/autotest-cpp/README.md

 The main files in this sample are:
 * `learn.cpp` - the unit tests (in gtest form).
 * `clean.sh` - script to remove all generated files.
-* `rebuild.sh` - script to generate the cmake `CMakeLists.txt` file, re-configure, re-generate the Makefile, re-build gtest, and re-build `learn.cpp`.
+* `rebuild.sh` - script to run cmake to re-configure and re-generate the Makefile, re-build gtest, and re-build `learn.cpp`.
 * `tst.sh` - script to run `make` followed by the unit tests executable.
 * `autotest.sh` - script to monitor for updated source files and run `tst.sh`.
+* `CMakeLists.txt`` - master file for cmake.
 * `gtest-1.7.0.tz` - compressed tar snapshot of gtest.